 IEP students build practical English skills for general, academic or professional purposes.
-Following the learning objectives outlined by the Common European Framework of Reference (CEFR), the IEP offers English courses at seven levels, ranging from elementary to advanced – that is, from basic to proficient user.
-While Levels 1-4 concentrate on General English, there is a deep focus on English for Academic Purposes (EAP) at Levels 5-7.
+Following the descriptors outlined by the Common European Framework of Reference (CEFR), the IEP offers English courses at seven levels, ranging from upper elementary to advanced – that is, from basic to proficient user.
+While Levels 1-3 concentrate on General English, there is a deep focus on English for Academic Purposes (EAP) at Levels 4-7.

-In Levels 5-7, students continue to develop fluency and accuracy.
-Course work focuses on both comprehensive skills and learning English for Academic Purposes (EAP).
-This includes the fundamentals of essay writing and the development of critical reading, listening and note-taking skills.
-On successful completion of levels 5 and 6, IEP students are considered meeting the English proficiency requirement for NPU bachelor’s and master’s degree programs, respectively.
+In Levels 4-7, students continue to develop fluency and accuracy.
+Course work focuses on both comprehensive skills and English for Academic Purposes (EAP).
+This includes essay and research paper writing as well as the development of critical reading, listening, and note-taking skills.

-Each level is comprised of 4 courses (Listening & Speaking, Reading, Writing and Grammar), and each course consists of 5 hours of classroom instruction per week, making a total of 20 hours.
+Each level is comprised of 4 courses (Listening & Speaking, Reading, Writing, and Grammar), and each course consists of 5 hours of classroom instruction per week, making a total of 20 hours per week.